adamzki99/rasp_pi_workshop/instructions/handout.md

 Now we are going to build a lamp!
 Below you will find an image on how to wire the light to the circuitboard.
 After you have build the lamp, use the `led_on()` command to turn on the LED light in our code.
+(The lamp is directional, meaning that the orientation of the lamp matters.
+If your lamp doesn't light up, try rotating it)

 ![wiring schematic led](../images/wiring_schematic_only_led.png)